abstract class RetryPolicy[-A] extends (A) => Option[(Duration, RetryPolicy[A])]

 Applies a dynamically chosen retry limit to an existing

-that may allow for more retries.Applies a dynamically chosen retry limit to an existing
+RetryPolicythat may allow for more retries.Applies a dynamically chosen retry limit to an existing

-on the first failure in the chain.Using a dynamically chosen retry limit allows for the retry count to be tuned at runtime based upon backpressure signals such as failure rate or request latency.
+RetryPolicythat may allow for more retries.
+When the returnedRetryPolicyis first invoked, it will call themaxRetriesby-name parameter to get the current maximum retries allowed.
+Regardless of the number of retries that the underlying policy would allow, it is capped to be no greater than the number returned bymaxRetrieson the first failure in the chain.Using a dynamically chosen retry limit allows for the retry count to be tuned at runtime based upon backpressure signals such as failure rate or request latency.

 - final def ne(arg0: AnyRef): Boolean